Chadi Ben Youssef

 Biography

-I’m Chadi [ˈʃɛdi; SHE-dee], a postdoc researcher at the Université de Neuchâtel.
-I grew up in باجة Beja, Tunisia, then left rather early to Paris, France, where I –among other things– started my journey in linguistics research.
+I’m Chadi [ˈʃɛdi; SHE-dee], a postdoctoral researcher at the Université de Neuchâtel.
+I grew up in باجة (Beja), Tunisia, and moved at an early age to Paris, where I began my path into linguistics research.

-I’m a linguist that uses corpus linguistics, computational linguistics, and psycholinguistics methodologies to investigate a diverse range of cognitive, structural, and sociocultural questions; with a special interest in techniques that allow for the quantitative analysis of low resource languages and imbalanced/sample biased data sets, as well as the discovery and study of formulaic language and Multiword Expressions (MWEs).
-Currently, my postdoctoral research focuses on corpus-based techniques geared towards the inductive analysis of connectivity changes in a network of constructions.
+I am a linguist working at the intersection of corpus linguistics, computational linguistics, and psycholinguistics.
+My research investigates a range of cognitive, structural, and sociocultural questions, with a particular focus on methods for the quantitative analysis of low-resource languages and imbalanced or sample-biased datasets.
+I am also interested in the discovery and analysis of formulaic language and multiword expressions (MWEs).
+My current postdoctoral work centers on corpus-based approaches to the inductive analysis of connectivity changes within networks of constructions.

-I obtained my BA in English Philology (linguistics, literature, culture, and civilization), my MA in Linguistics from the Université Paris 8, Vincennes–Saint-Denis, and expecting a PhD in linguistics from the university of California, at Santa Barbara (December 2024).
+I hold a BA in English Philology (linguistics, literature, culture, and civilization) and an MA in Linguistics from Université Paris 8 Vincennes–Saint-Denis.
+I obtained my PhD in Linguistics from the University of California, Santa Barbara in December 2024.

 Scientific Activity